Scanner Sombre: Development and release

 Scanner Sombre was developed by Introversion Software.
 A prototype of the game was showcased at EGX Rezzed in early 2016.
 The prototype was developed in one month during 2015 by several members at the studio while they were working on content updates for their previous game Prison Architect.
 The game was released for macOS and Windows on 26 April 2017.
 The game took 9 months to develop.
 Introversion markets the game as being inspired by Gone Home and Dear Esther.

 Virtual reality compatibility has been implemented into the game post-release, supporting both the HTC Vive and Oculus Rift, and was released in late June 2017.

 Soundtrack

-The Scanner Sombre Soundtrack had been created by Alistair Lindsay, it was released as a free download on 14 Aug, 2018.
+The Scanner Sombre Soundtrack had been created by Alistair Lindsay, it was released as a free download on 14 August, 2018.

+Despite being part of the soundtrack, the audio file "Behind the scenes with the composer" is not actually used at any point during the game.
+Because instead of having music this piece of the Soundtrack involves Alistair Lindsay talking about some behind the scenes information regarding their time working on the Soundtrack for Scanner Sombre and what led up to it.

 Reception

 Scanner Sombre received "mixed or average" reviews from professional critics according to review aggregator website Metacritic.

 The game sold only 6000 copies upon its release.
 Introversion Software's Chris Delay claimed that the developer was very disappointed with the game's sales and that it had "bombed in a big way".